Visas and Immigration

 - Evidence of tuition fees paid, scholarship or sponsorship details or US Financial Aid if applicable.

 - Evidence that you have access to at least €3,000.
-Please find more information here.
+Please find more information on the Irish Immigration website.

 - Accommodation details.